Vitamin E and Selenium: Antioxidants for Raw-Fed Dogs

 If you're reading this, you've probably experienced:

-Vitamin E and Selenium are biochemically linked.
-If your dog is low in Vitamin E, their Selenium requirement increases.
-If Selenium is low, Vitamin E levels will drop more rapidly.
-They must be balanced together.
+Vitamin E and Selenium share a biochemical marriage.
+If your dog is low in Vitamin E, their Selenium requirement spikes to compensate.
+If Selenium is low, Vitamin E stores vanish faster.
+You **must** balance them as a pair to avoid metabolic failure.

 🔬 RAW & WELL INSIGHT